 Students, Back to School and Identification

 It’s back to school time.
 Students know they are going back to school, and they are ready to see their friends.
 Parents are excited for a return to a stable schedule.
-School organizations are in the process of planning for back-to-school events, fundraising and autumn activities.
+School organizations are in the process of planning for back to school events, fundraising and autumn activities.
 Although some of us are a little more hesitant about returning to these tasks, we should all prepare for what is to come.

-We understand that teachers are facing the time of back-to-school setup and organizing their classrooms.
+We understand that teachers are facing the time of back to school setup and organizing their classrooms.
 Parents may be shouting for joy during this time; however, one of the hardest things teachers must do is prepare their rooms for students to return.
-So, we are here to help teachers and other educators prepare their supplies for back-to-school needs.
+So, we are here to help teachers and other educators prepare their supplies for back to school needs.

 Students sitting in a classroom for going back to school in style.

-Back-to-school needs are everywhere, from books to pencils, pens and note paper.
+Back to school needs are everywhere, from books to pencils, pens and note paper.
 Kids need all sorts of supplies to start the school year off right and prepared.
 While we don’t offer these items, don’t underestimate the importance of name tags and identification for your classroom.

 A Teacher’s Guide to Engaging Students